-Brad Beard is a professional writer living on the Gulf of Mexico, in Florida's Tampa Bay area.
-His writing services are geared to inspire reader interest and increase statistics of the publication, website, or blog.
-Writing professonally since 2010, he has worked for law firms, hospital corporations, international vacation rental sites, charities, IT service providers, insurance companies, retailers, and more.
+Pinellas County Writer services are geared to inspire reader interest and increase statistics of the publication, website, or blog.
+Operating since 2010, professional writing clients have included law firms, hospital corporations, international vacation rental sites, charities, IT service providers, accounting firms, insurance companies, retailers, and more.

-Print and online writing services include; feature articles, ad copy, and press releases, web site content, blog writing, and social media content creation.
-Services are available worldwide.
+Print and online writing services include, but are not limited to, feature articles, ad copy, web site content, blog writing, and social media content creation.